modolabs/Kurogo-Mobile-Web/README.markdown

 * ``future/``
 The current development of the mobile web framework is taking place in the ``future/`` directory.
 It is a migration from the old website which is contained in the other directories.
 The new development is designed to be more extensible and more customizable and easier to theme.
+This is all in the ``templates`` branch, which is currently the default branch

+* ``mobi-web/``, ``mobi-lib/``
+These directories contain the old version of the web framework, the current active website is based on this code, and is in the ``master`` branch

 # Requirements
 * Apache server